 The harpy eagle (Harpia harpyja) is one of the biggest eagles in the world and the largest raptor found in the rainforests of Central and South America.
 Its name comes from Greek mythology: for the ancients, Harpies were spirits in the form of eagles with human heads, tasked with carrying the souls of the dead down to the underworld.

-Harpy eagle talons are often as large as the claws of the North American brown bear, and the bird is so powerful that sightings have been reported of individuals carrying off sloths weighing up to seven kilos.
+Harpy eagle talons can be as large as the claws of the North American brown bear, and the bird is so powerful that sightings have been reported of individuals carrying off sloths weighing up to seven kilos.
 The female harpy eagle is larger than the male; while adult females may weigh anywhere between six and nine kilos, mature males tend to weigh between just four or five kilos.
 While the wingspan of this rainforest dwelling eagle may seem massive (anything from 176 to 224 centimeters), it is in fact smaller than that of comparable large eagle species in other parts of the world.
-This relatively modest wingspan is an adaptation, granting the bird greater mobility as it flies through the forest canopy in search of prey.
-Adult harpy eagles have no natural predators; the greatest threat to the species across its range is humankind, and in Central America habitat destruction has almost completely wiped out the harpy eagle.
+The harpy eagle’s relatively modest wingspan is an adaptation, granting the bird much greater mobility as it flies through the branches of the forest canopy in search of prey.

 The plumage of adult harpy eagles ranges from slate gray and black on their upper side to white on the underside, while the tail is black and decorated with three gray bands.
 Existing at the top of the tropical forest food chain, the harpy eagle is a carnivorous predator.
-It often preys on arboreal mammals and individuals have been observed apparently specializing in the hunting of sloths and monkeys.
+It often preys on arboreal mammals, and some harpy eagles have been observed apparently specializing in the hunting of sloths and monkeys.
 It will also hunt agoutis, parrots, macaws, snakes and fish.
+Adult harpy eagles have no natural predators; the greatest threat to the species across its range is humankind, and in Central America habitat destruction has almost completely wiped out the harpy eagle.